devVelocity/PyDiscordBot/README.md

 ## Description

 Code for a Discord bot with basic features.
-Uses JSON to store data about guilds.
+Uses JSON to store data about guilds, if you require it to work with a Database then it will need to be modified.

 ## Contributions